ec-jrc/lisflood-utilities/README.md

 The files must contain the columns longitude, latitude, observation_value is separated by TAB and without the header.
 Not mandatory but could help to store the files in a folder structure like: ./YYYY/MM/DD/\<var\>YYYYMMDDHHMI_YYYYMMDDHHMISS.txt

-Example of command that will generate a netCDF file containing the precipitation (pr) grids for March 2023:
+Example of command that will generate a NetCDF file containing the precipitation (pr) grids for March 2023:

 ```bash
 gridding -i /meteo/pr/2023/ -o /meteo/pr/pr_MARCH_2023.nc -c 1arcmin -v pr -s 202303010600 -e 202304010600